 let interiorPaint: color = "black"; // this is an error

-Generics is something worth looking at later if necessary.
-We’re going to stay simple.
+Generics is something worth looking at later.

 Custom Data Types in TypeScript was originally found on Access 2 Learn